-Lake Whatcom is a soft water lake so most alkalinity values were low (≤25 mg/L; Figures B86-B90, pages 189-193).
+Lake Whatcom is a soft water lake so most alkalinity values were low (≤25 mg/L; Figures B86-B90, pages 191-195).
 During the summer the alkalinity values at the bottom of Sites 1-2 increased due to decomposition and the release of dissolved compounds from the sediments into the lower portion of the water column.

 Turbidity values in the lake were usually low (1-3 NTU) except during late summer in samples from near the bottom of the lake.
 The high turbidity levels during this time are an indication of increasing turbulence in the lower hypolimnion as the lake begins to destratify.
-The highest turbidity peaks were measured at Sites 1-2, followed by Site 3 and 4 (Figures B91-B95, pages 194-198).
+The highest turbidity peaks were measured at Sites 1-2, followed by Sites 3 and 4 (Figures B91-B95, pages 196-200).

 Suspended sediments from storm events can also cause elevated turbidity levels in the lake.
 Major storm events usually occur during winter or early spring when the lake is destratified, so the turbidity levels will be high throughout the water column.
-Storm-related turbidity peaks are easier to see in samples from the Intake and Site 4 where there are fewer distracting late summer hypolimnetic turbidity peaks (e.g., Feb.
-2009 turbidity peaks, Figures B93 and B95; pages 196 and 198).
+Storm-related turbidity peaks are easier to see in samples from the Intake and Site 4 where there are fewer distracting late summer hypolimnetic turbidity peaks.
+Of note was the large storm system that affected Whatcom County in November 2021.
+Turbidity peaks from this storm can be seen on the right side of the plots from the Intake, Site 3, and Site 4 (Figures B93-B95; pages 198-200).
+These peaks are among the highest that the Institute for Watershed Studies has measured in the lake.